Keezer83/to-do/README.md

 # Summary

-This was a great challenege to understand the parent and child relationship woth appending children for multiple elements in HTML.
-I am still trying to work on seperating applications into functions as right now this is mostly a sincle funtion withothers called inside it.
+This was a great challenge to understand the parent and child relationship with appending children for multiple elements in HTML.
+I am still trying to work on seperating applications into functions as right now this is mostly a sincle funtion with others called inside it.

 ## Author